lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/10-keycloak-users.md

 We need to create Realm Roles that we can link with the user groups.
 These roles will define what a user can do or not do.

 ### Default Keycloak Roles
+These roles are standard created by Keycloak itself.

 | Role Name      | Description            | Recomended Use    |
 | :---           | :---                   | :---              |
 | default-roles-iot-cluster | This role serves as a container for both realm and client default roles.
 It cannot be removed. (default Keycloak) |   |